London Travel Tips, Attractions & More

 Whether you’re looking for an urban holiday or a cultural or historical immersion, you’ll find what you’re looking for in this great capital.

 City Logistics – Getting Around the City

 As a world-class destination and a global city, London is served by six airports, so you can have your pick if you’re coming into the city by plane.
 You may also need to consider your transport to and from the airport.
-As public transport can become quite expensive if you are using it everyday, maybe hiring vehicles may be your best bet.
+For those f this isn’t an option for you, public transport can become quite expnsive if you are using it every day, maybe hiring vehicles may be your best bet.
 If you are coming down to London with your family, it may be best to rent out a mini van so you can all go around together.
 Plus, it will save you from having to pay large amounts of money for black cabs.
 Make sure you get insurance too, especially for over 25 van insurance, where you’ll be able to find cheaper insurance.
 This will be in the best interests of you and your family.
 You want to make sure you have a memorable time in this city, even before you’ve started to explore what London has to offer.

 All of these airports are connected not only by direct inter-airport buses but also by the city’s extensive public transportation system so transferring from one airport to another as well as going into the city from one is fairly easy and inexpensive.
 These six airports are Heathrow, Gatwich, City, Stansted, Luton, and Southend.

 The city also serves as the hub for the British rail network, which means that every major city in Britain, those that are in the mainland, are regularly served by trains to London while many of the smaller towns and cities are served by direct rail connections.
 These trains make it easy to go into London from anywhere in England, Wales, and Scotland.
 It’s the same way with the road network in the UK, except if you’re travelling by car or by domestic or international long distance bus (Eurolines, National Express), you’d have to take heavy traffic into consideration when nearing the city.